Metric completions of triangulated categories from finite dimensional algebras: Completions of certain derived categories

 Finally, we get to the explicit computation of all completions of \(\derived^b(\modf\dashmodule A)\) for~$A$ a hereditary finite dimensional $K$-algebra of finite representation type.
-If the~field $K$ is algebraically closed, every such an algebra $A$ is Morita equivalent to~$KQ$ for some simply laced Dynkin quiver $Q$.
+If the~field $K$ is algebraically closed, every such a (connected) algebra $A$ is Morita equivalent to~$KQ$ for some simply laced Dynkin quiver $Q$ (see e.g.\ \cite[pg.\ 243]{AssemSimsonSkowronski06}).

 \begin{theorem} Let \(A\) be a hereditary finite dimensional $K$-algebra of finite representation type.
 Let \(\{B_n\}_{n\in\N}\) be a metric on~the~category \(\derived^b(\modf\dashmodule A)\).
 Denote \(\mathcal{B}:=\bigcap_{n=1}^\infty B_n\).
 Then